cchandre/OCDM/README.md

     - NB: For Poincaré sections, ode_solver = 'RK45' by default
 - *ode_tol*: array of two floats; absolute and relative tolerances [atol, rtol] for variable time-step integrators; see [ivp_solve](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html) for more details
 - *ode_step*: float; time step (in picoseconds) for the symplectic integrators 'Verlet' and 'BM4'
+- *r_thresh*: float; threshold for the integration of trajectories; the integration is stopped whenever the distance *r* is larger than *r_thresh*
 - *frame*: string; 'fixed' or 'rotating'; specifies in which frame the numerical integration is performed
 - *type_traj*: array of 3 strings; ['all' or 'dissociated' or 'bounded', 'cartesian' or 'spherical', 'fixed' or 'rotating'] for the type of trajectories to be plotted and/or saved
 - *dpi*: integer; dpi value for the figures
 ####
 - *SaveData*: boolean; if True, the results are saved in a `.mat` file (with the type specified in 'type_traj'); if Method='dissociation', the trajectories are saved at *t*=0, *t*=*t*<sub>u</sub>, *t*=*t*<sub>u</sub>+*t*<sub>p</sub> and *t*=*t*<sub>u</sub>+*t*<sub>p</sub>+*t*<sub>d</sub>; if Method='trajectories', the trajectories are saved with 'dpi' equispaced times from *t*=0 to *t*=*t*<sub>u</sub>+*t*<sub>p</sub>+*t*<sub>d</sub>; NB: the dissociation probabilities are saved in a `.txt` file regardless of the value of SaveData
 - *PlotResults*: boolean; if True, the results (for 'plot_potentials', 'plot_ZVS' and 'trajectories') are plotted right after the computation (with the type specified in 'type_traj' for 'trajectories')
-- *Parallelization*: tuple (boolean, int); True for parallelization, int is the number of cores to be used or int='all' to use all available cores
+- *Parallelization*: int or string; int is the number of cores to be used, 'all' for all of the cores
 - *darkmode*: boolean; if True, plots are done in dark mode

 ---